 - 'Best iPhone ever'

-- Robust build - steel frame, IP68 and then some
+- Robust build - Steel frame, Ceramic Shield, IP68 and then some

 - Most potent chipset on the market